 VLSIresearch is a privately owned company and is not related to any other company or product with the name ‘VLSI’.
 Its owners participate in the day-to-day operations of the company.
 The executive members at VLSIresearch consist of a thoroughly qualified and well-seasoned team.
 Collectively, they bring more than 100 years of direct industry experience to bear upon industry issues.

-Dan’s public work on the industry includes two articles for Scientific American challenging predictions of the demise of Moore’s Law by demonstrating how the innate abilities of scientists to innovate have outpaced the doomsayers, and an invited article on the history and economics of Moore’s Law for the SIA.
+Dan's public work on the industry has often focused on challenging predictions of the demise of Moore's Law that date back decades by demonstrating how doomsayers have been outpaced by emergent behavior through the innate ability of technologists to innovate.
+This has included invited articles for Scientific American, the SIA, and the Plenary at the SPIE Advanced Lithography Conference.
 He has also been the keynote or invited speaker at dozens of conferences.
 His pro bono work has included serving as an advisor on innovation to the White House Council of Economic Advisors, teaching invited courses at Stanford University, and serving on the Board of Advisors to the Extension School at UC Berkeley.
-Dan holds two patents and a Master’s degree in Economics from San Jose State University.
+Dan holds two patents and a Master's degree in Economics from San Jose State University.
 He is a senior member of the IEEE.

 ___________________________1 Formerly SEMI's Bob Graham Award